pascalfleury/homeassistant-meteoswiss/README.md

 ### Removal of the obsolete integration

+*You only need to do this if you had either Websylv's integration or an older version of this integration installed and setup.*

 * Remove the old integration from your HACS integrations screen.
   * Go into the integration within the HACS integrations screen.
   * Click on the three dots menu at the upper right corner.